ansys/pyansys-sound/doc/source/user_guide.rst

 .. vale off

 To load a WAV file , you must use the :class:`LoadWav <ansys.sound.core.signal_utilities.LoadWav>` class.
-Once your signal is loaded, you can use all other PyAnsys Sound classes can be used and applied to this signal.
+Once your signal is loaded, you can use all other PyAnsys Sound classes on this signal.

 .. vale on
 .. code:: python